mahedee/my-learning-playground/linux/Linux-command.md

    - Example: `cp file.txt /path/to/destination`
    - Example: `cp test2.txt newfile.txt`
    - Example: `cp /path/to/source/file.zip .` - copy the file.zip from the source directory to the current directory
+   - Example: `cp -r /home/mahedee/temp . ` - copy the temp directory from the /home/mahedee directory to the current directory

 * __mv__